-As agreed from time to time by Professor Liebman and the Agency advisor, Professor Liebman, supported by the Fellow and by other members of the Harvard Team as Professor Liebman judges to be appropriate, will, subject to the last sentence of this paragraph, (i) assist the Agency in policy analysis; (ii) assist the Agency in the preparation of requests for proposals and other materials for third parties with respect to their possible participation in financing of or furnishing services under Innovation Initiatives for the State, and provide other technical support; (iii) deliver training to Agency employees on using results-driven contracting strategies; (iv) assist the Agency to develop or adapt tools, templates, and other resources for planning and executing results-driven contracting strategies; and (v) when requested by the Agency, meet with such third parties to help explain the technical aspects of Innovation Initiatives.
+- (2) The Fellow shall attend orientation, which will include training on the State's policies, procedures and rules, including but not limited to quality assurance and risk management, fire and safety, emergency codes and the dress code. - 5.
+Other Support.
+As agreed from time to time by Professor Liebman and the Agency advisor, Professor Liebman, supported by the Fellow and by other members of the Harvard Team as Professor Liebman judges to be appropriate, will, subject to the last sentence of this paragraph, (i) assist the Agency in policy analysis; (ii) assist the Agency in the preparation of requests for proposals and other materials for third parties with respect to their possible participation in financing of or furnishing services under Innovation Initiatives for the State, and provide other technical support; and (iii) when requested by the Agency, meet with such third parties to help explain the technical aspects of Innovation Initiatives.
 Agency agrees that, if members of the Harvard Team shall do work relating to any Innovation Initiative contract between the State and a third party, or at the request of the Agency communicate on the State's behalf with that third party about the Innovation Initiative, said Innovation Initiative contract will include as a contract term a limitation of liability of Harvard and the Harvard Team to the same effect as is set out in section 9.
-The Harvard Team may also, at its discrétion and as a condition of providing services relating to said contract or said third party, require the third party to agree to such limitation of liability in a separate contract with Harvard.
+The Harvard Team may also, at its discretion and as a condition of providing services relating to said contract or said third party, require the third party to agree to such limitation of liability in a separate contract with Harvard. - 6.
+Confidential Information.
+In order to provide services under this Agreement, the Harvard Team will need to participate in internal discussions among State employees, and view internal State documents and written communications, including, but not limited to, confidential information under NH RSA 170-G:8, but excluding information not exempt from disclosure under NH RSA 91-A, that pertain to the Innovation Initiatives and the Harvard Team's services (such discussions, internal documents and written communications being hereinafter collectively referred to as the "Confidential Information").